logo

 • A GRE score of 288 or higher in reading and mathematics and 3.5 or higher in writing

-ETS administers the Praxis Core (basic skills) exams and the Praxis Subject Area/Specialty Area tests.
+Educational Testing Service (ETS) administers the Praxis Core (basic skills) and Subject Tests.
 Prospective DC teachers will need to register for and pass the tests required for their specific licensure area in addition to fulfilling the basic skills requirement.

 4. Apply for Washington DC teacher certification.